Back to News

 The CDC’s v-safe smart-phone monitoring program will also be available to vaccine recipients to report adverse reactions and for electronic health check-ins after the vaccination.
 If you choose to get the vaccine, you will get a vaccination card to show you when to return for your second dose of the vaccine.
 CCP reports your vaccination information to our state/local immunization information system to make sure you get the same vaccine when you return for the second dose from the same vaccine provider.

-You can use the below links to read about the Pfizer and Moderna vaccines.
+You can use the below links to read about the authorized vaccines.

 Share This Page